SharmilaMS-Hcl/test1/README.md

 }
 ```

+### Recommendations
-### Observations
+### Connector Usage
-- Crowdstrike Logscale stores data in repositories.
-Each repository can store logs from different log sources.
-  For connector development, a single repository should store logs from a single data source and separate mapping
+1. For connector usage, it is recommended to maintain logs from single log source per repository in crowdstrike logscale.
+2. Avoid parsing error during ingestion of logs in crowdstrike logscale.
+### Connector Extension
-  files needs to be maintained for each data source.
+1. Separate mapping files needs to be created for each log source.
-- The supported log source structure for connector development is Json.
+2. The structure of log source data ingest into logscale should be of type JSON .
-- The mapping of list of dictionary fields in from_stix_map should be mentioned with '[*]' suffix.
+3. The mapping of list (list of values/list of dictionary) fields in from_stix_map should be mentioned with ['*'] suffix.
+Example, behaviors['*'].id'.
+Here 'behaviors' is a list of dictionaries with id as attribute key inside behaviors.
-  Example, if behavior_id field is part of list of dictionary attribute behaviors, inorder to map the behavior_id field,
-  the mapping should be represented as 'behaviors[*].behavior_id'
-- It is suggested to use single observation for a query which uses array attributes and a query which uses ISSUBSET operator.
--

 ### Limitations
 - LIKE,MATCHES, <, >, <=, >= operators are not supported for list of dictionary fields.
-- IN, <, >, <=, >= operators are not supported for stix query which uses array attributes
+- IN, <, >, <=, >= operators are not supported for array fields

 ### References